 Canadian Workers Need to Confirm Coverage

-Understand your personal finances and how much income you need to cover
+- Understand your personal finances and how much income you need to cover monthly expenses.

-Set aside an emergency budget to help you through at least three months of living expenses.
+- Set aside an emergency budget to help you through at least three months of living expenses.

 About the RBC Insurance Survey